Scattering diagrams, stability conditions, and coherent sheaves on $\mathbb{P}^2$: Introduction

 Alternatively, we could consider the derived category $\D^b_0(K_{\PP^2})$ of coherent sheaves on the total space of the canonical line bundle $K_{\PP^2}=\cO_{\PP^2}(-3)$ of $\PP^2$ which are set-theoretically supported on the zero-section $\PP^2$.
 As $\D^b_0(K_{\PP^2})$ is a Calabi-Yau triangulated category of dimension $3$, it is a natural place for Donaldson-Thomas theory and the wall-crossing formula.

 In fact, $U$ can also be viewed naturally in the space $\Stab(K_{\PP^2})$ of Bridgeland stability conditions on $\D^b_0(K_{\PP^2})$.
-Moreover, it follows\footnote{For example adapting the proof of \cite[Proposition 3.1]{MR3861701} given for Gieseker semistable sheaves.} from the vanishing result of Li-Zhao that for every $\sigma \in U$, $\sigma$-semistable objects in $\D^b_0(K_{\PP^2})$ have cohomology sheaves scheme-theoretically supported on $\PP^2$, and so coincide with $\sigma$-semistable objects in $\D^b(\PP^2)$\footnote{It is not true at all outside $U$.
-The spaces $\Stab(\PP^2)$ and $\Stab(K_{\PP^2})$ behave globally in very different ways.
-Our discussion is only valid on $U$.}.
+We should note that the spaces $\Stab(\PP^2)$ and $\Stab(K_{\PP^2})$ behave globally in very different ways, and that it is only in restriction to $U$ that we can identify them.
+Adapting the proof of \cite[Proposition 3.1]{MR3861701} given for Gieseker semistable sheaves, it follows from the vanishing result of Li-Zhao \cite{MR3936077} that for every $\sigma \in U$, $\sigma$-semistable objects in $\D^b_0(K_{\PP^2})$ have cohomology sheaves scheme-theoretically supported on $\PP^2$, and so coincide with $\sigma$-semistable objects in $\D^b(\PP^2)$.
 Therefore, the Hodge numbers of intersection cohomology of moduli spaces of $\sigma$-semistable objects in $\D^b(\PP^2)$ are really (refined) Donaldson-Thomas invariants of $K_{\PP^2}$.

 The conclusion is that we think conceptually about $K_{\PP^2}$ but we work technically on $\PP^2$.
 Refined Donaldson-Thomas theory in the context of general Calabi-Yau 3-folds requires a discussion of orientation data, and we refer to \cite{shi2018orientation} for a discussion precisely in the case of $K_{\PP^2}$, but thanks to the smoothness of the moduli stack of semistable objects, we don't have to go into these technical aspects of the general story.